-Hi, Liz here from the workroom in my shop Frame and Frills!
+Hi, Liz here from the workroom!
 This DIY project was so fun to add layers of detail to, from paint blending and decoupage to raised stenciling and aging.
-I’ll give you the step by step process along with shopping links to my shop for every product, so you can do your own Christmas Treasure Box DIY!
+I’ll give you the step by step process along so you can do your own Christmas Treasure Box DIY!

 I have thrifted several wooden cigar boxes that are perfect for so many DIY projects!
 (I do have them available to buy in the shop, but I don’t ship them, so there isn’t a link on the website for the boxes) Most are made of mahogany, so I do typically prime them with Bin shellac-based primer to ensure the tannins from the mahogany wood don’t seep through the finish.

 Another benefit of this priming step is that the light background is preferable for a base under the decoupage paper, which is slightly transparent.

 After the primer was fully dried, I started the blended paint technique on the sides.